boennecd/Oumuamua/README.md

 -   the `earth` package is single threaded (as of this writing).
 -   the `earth` includes the suggestions in Friedman (1993) to decrease the computation time.
 It would be nice to include these in this package.
 It only matters when there are many basis functions.
 -   the `earth` package does not include an L2 penalty which simplifies the computation of the generalized cross validation criterion at each knot.
--   the `earth` package creates an orthogonal design matrix during the estimation (I think?) which allows one to skip some computations of the generalized cross validation criterion (a "full" forward and backward substitution).
+-   the `earth` package creates an orthogonal design matrix during the estimation which allows one (I think?) to skip some computations of the generalized cross validation criterion (a "full" forward and backward substitution).
+Put differently, there are no forward or backward substitutions in the C function that finds the knots in the `earth` package.

 Some computation can be skipped if one sets `lambda` to zero (i.e., no L2 penalty).
 The following code blocks shows the impact.